 - microwaveable instant fried rice, with green curry and meat.
 Ingredients include instant rice, meat (16%), seasoning pack.

 If a ready-made rice-based meal contains more than 20% of any kind of meat, fish, crustacean or mollusc (calculated as a percentage of the whole dish) it should be classified as a preparation of that meat or fish in Chapter 16.

-Della, Delrose, and Delmont - These varieties combine the qualities of regular long grain rice and basmati rice.
-They have an aroma similar to basmati.
+Della, Delrose, and Delmont - these varieties combine the qualities of regular long grain rice and basmati rice and have an aroma similar to basmati.
 However, cooked grains swell in both length and width, like regular long grain rice.

-Brown long-grain rice - This rice retains the natural bran layer which is rich in many vitamins and minerals, including rice bran oil.
-This long-grain rice is firm in texture, with a slightly nutty flavour.
+Brown long-grain rice - this rice retains the natural bran layer which is rich in many vitamins and minerals, including rice bran oil.
+This long-grain rice is firm in texture, with a slightly nutty flavor.

-White medium-grain rice - Better know as Risotto or Arborio rice This is the softer cooking medium-grain rice which has the advantage of being able to carry flavours and colours well.
+White medium-grain rice - better know as Risotto or Arborio rice This is the softer cooking medium-grain rice which has the advantage of being able to carry flavors and colours well.
 Its soft, creamy texture makes it ideal for desserts such as creamy rice pudding.
 It absorbs as much as five times its weight in liquid.

-Jasmine or Thai fragrant rice - This long-grain white rice has a delicate Jasmine fragrance.
-A long-grain variety popular in Thailand and appreciated for its sweet aroma and nutty flavour.
+Jasmine or Thai fragrant rice - this long-grain white rice has a delicate Jasmine fragrance.
+A long-grain variety popular in Thailand and appreciated for its sweet aroma and nutty flavor.
 It is used as a cheap substitute for Basmati rice.

 - Basmati 370